 Mrs. Holmes died on the 8th of October, 1965.
 She was buried at Maple Leaf Cemetery.
 After the death of Mrs. Holmes, Dr. Holmes married Elsie Tickner, who had been his office nurse.

 Dr. Holmes retired in 1967.
 He died on the 14th of April, 1979.
-He is entombed at the Maple Leaf Cemetery Mausoleum, in Chatham.
+He was entombed in the mausoleum at the Maple Leaf Cemetery, in Chatham.
 His wife Elsie survived him.